The Strings Program provides lessons to students ranging in age from youth to adult in violin, viola, cello, and bass.

 - Click here for Instrumental Rental Information

-- Click here for Registration Information
+- Click here for rental information and to register online

 Weekly October through May Lessons during the school year